 Then again, maybe you should be doing absolutely nothing on your off days.

 That’s why I hate this question.
-I get a ton of people who tell me they’re using The Beginner Weight Training Routine, or The Muscle Building Workout Routine, or a program from The Best Workout Routines, and they follow that up with “so um, what should I be doing on my off days?”
+I get a ton of people who tell me they’re using The Beginner Weight Training Routine, or The Muscle Building Workout Routine, or a program from Superior Muscle Growth, and they follow that up with “so um, what should I be doing on my off days?”

 I really don’t have all that great of an answer for them.